Inner North London

 Community health care and emergency services related deaths

-Concerns summary There's no reliable system to ensure blood tests are completed and reported to GPs, or for managing appointments for patients lacking capacity when family are excluded.
+Concerns summary (AI summary) There's no reliable system to ensure blood tests are completed and reported to GPs, or for managing appointments for patients lacking capacity when family are excluded.
 Attending medical crews also lack access to vital past medical and medication history.

 Tamara Holboll